 Chief Stuebing holds a Bachelor Degree in Health Sciences with Charles Sturt University in Australia, a Masters Certificate in Municipal Leadership with York University in Toronto, a Diploma from Seneca College and Certificate from Conestoga College in Aeromedical and Ambulance & Emergency Care respectively.
 Chief Stuebing is certified by the Ontario Fire College in the Recruit Training Program and the Fire Protection Technologies Program.
 He is licensed with the Province of Ontario as an Advanced Emergency Medical Care Attendant (A-EMCA) and with PROSCI for Change Management.
 Chief Stuebing has been a faculty member and content expert for the Ontario Fire College for the Emergency Patient Care Program and a founding faculty member for the Flight Academy in Toronto for Primary, Advanced and Critical Care Flight Paramedic Programs.

 Chief Stuebing is an avid sportsmen and enjoys hockey, lacrosse, skiing, equestrian activities, camping, angling and boating.
 He believes strongly in giving back and has been very involved for over two decades coaching high performance athletes in hockey, lacrosse, swimming and equestrian events.

 Ken has been married to Pamela for over thirty (30) years.
-They have two children, Justin (26 years old) and Brandon (23 years old).
+They have two children, Justin and Brandon.
 Both children attended Lindenwood University in St. Charles, Missouri on a lacrosse scholarship and graduated with degrees.